 Liquid fuels can be easily transported, allowing for the export of energy from areas of high renewable energy production to areas of lower renewable energy production.
-Electricity transmission is particularly expensive, with transmission by high voltage direct current line costing 41.5/MWh/1000 miles.
-Pipeline transmission for any chemical fuel, including 41.5/MWh/1000 miles.
-Pipeline transmission for any chemical fuel, including 41.5/MWh/1000 miles.
+Electricity transmission is particularly expensive, with transmission by high voltage direct current line costing \$41.5/MWh/1000 miles.
+Pipeline transmission for any chemical fuel, including H2, is an order of magnitude cheaper (Table 4).